Holiday clubs are activity based programmes run by churches throughout the school holidays for children and young people.

-Holiday Clubs can be a lot of fun but also a lot of work and need an active and engaged team of people to pull them off.
+Holiday Clubs require a lot of work and need an active and engaged team of people to pull them off.
 It is also worth thinking about keeping the momentum going in your community all year round, and making sure your helper team keeps growing.
-But what about the other 51 weeks (98%) of the year?
-Surely there is more to do than simply recover from the last one and get ready for next year?
-We’ll explore together some suggestions for video.

 Holiday Club Programmes

-World Mission have developed Professor Potty’s Time Travellers Tales - a journey of discovery through the Bible and around the world, meeting people and hearing their stories as we go.
-Over the course of the week, the children will be introduced to different Bible characters and people from the World Church that will help them to learn from and explore the themes of: Caring for the World, Giving, Friendship, Health and how Jesus is for everyone.
+Professor Potty’s Time Traveller's Tales is another holiday club programme from World Mission.
+Over the course of the week, the children will be introduced to different Bible characters and people from the world church that will help them to learn from and explore the themes of: caring for the world; giving; friendship; and health.